 Face Masks and Personal Protection Equipment: As for our employees, you will see them wearing face masks at all times, whenever near any other person (some of the over 10,000 masks we’ve got for our crew are pretty snazzy, and you might have face covering envy).

 For our guests, we are following the guidance of the Governor of Massachusetts and the CDC, which we are sharing with you below.

 We anticipate, and have all read about, this sometimes being a sore topic in our communities, so, let’s give this a particularly good look:

-From the State: Governor Baker has issued an Order effective Wednesday, May 6 requiring face masks or cloth face coverings in public places where social distancing is not possible.
-This applies to both indoor and outdoor spaces.
+From the State: Governor Baker has issued an Order effective Saturday, May 29h, requiring face masks or cloth face coverings only on public transportation such as busses, trains, planes, and FERRIES.
 Exceptions include children under the age of 2 and those unable to wear a mask or face covering due to a medical condition.

 From the CDC: